 How many days would I spend on a future India itinerary?
 0

 What would I add to my route?

 Josh was pretty adamant from the start that he didn’t want to see Jaipur as he’d heard it was underwhelming and overrun with tourists as it’s on the Golden Triangle route.
 I was unsure as I knew that there was a lot to see in Jaipur but like Josh, I was wary of how busy it would be.
 We eventually decided to use Jaipur as a stopover on the way to Uttarakhand, intending to potentially spend half a day in the capital of Rajasthan.
 However, due to delayed trains and connecting coaches, we only really had time for one meal in Jaipur and looking back, seeing other traveller’s tales and pictures of Jaipur, I do regret not seeing any of its stunning landmarks and monuments.

-Of course, I have so much more of india to explore, from the Southern states of Kerala and Karnataka to the paradisal beaches of Goa to the mountainous regions of Leh Ladakh and Kashmir.
+Of course, I have so much more of india to explore, from the Southern states of Kerala and Karnataka to the paradisal Goa, where I’d love to visit Arambol beach.
 This month long trip was really only a taster of future adventures.
 To be honest, India isn’t somewhere that I wanted to explore for a month or two, with a rigid plan and an imminent flight home looming.
 The main reason I did go to India was to be with my boyfriend over Christmas, and I probably would have gone anywhere in order to be with him.

 The way I want to explore India (and elsewhere) in future is with the freedom to really just be there.
 I’m really into the idea of slow travel, spending weeks at a time in one spot and choosing when to stay and when to go according to what I feel that day.
 I think this method of travel would suit India best, with its massive scale, slow transport, inevitable delays and lack of any sense of time.